Coastal Strategies for Sea Level Rise

 Parcel D Roof Garden Flythrough

-This flythrough of Parcel D helps to give a sense of the designed space of the Roof Garden.
-While the focal point is the pool area, the surrounding spaces are equally enjoyable to inhabit, and the whole space is framed by lush, drought tolerant planting.
+At Emeryville Public Market, Parcel D’s amenity courtyard is a unique family oriented rood garden.
+While the focal point is the pool area, the surrounding spaces are equally enjoyable to inhabit, and the entire space is framed by lush, drought tolerant planting.
+Special elements include a variety of places to play, relax and gather for gracious outdoor living.

 Alameda Point – Waterfront Park Flythrough